p80n/photoprism-helm/README.md

 [docker-compose](https://github.com/photoprism/photoprism/blob/develop/docker-compose.yml) file
 available at [PhotoPrism's GitHub repository](https://github.com/photoprism/photoprism).

-Kubernetes is great for running PhotoPrism since there are a lot of related tools available to enhance
+Kubernetes is great for running PhotoPrism since there are a lot of k8s tools available to enhance the experience:
-PhotoPrism:
 - [Cert Manager](https://github.com/jetstack/cert-manager) makes it easy to put PhotoPrism behind SSL
 - [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) makes it easy to expose PhotoPrism with actual URLs
 - If your reverse proxy supports it, you can add authentication (e.g., [basic auth](https://github.com/kubernetes-retired/contrib/tree/master/ingress/controllers/nginx/examples/auth)) to provide a bit of lockdown.